Clarity Insolvency

 A trust deed is a formal agreement between you and your creditors, available only in Scotland.
 You transfer your rights to certain assets and income to a trustee, a licensed Insolvency Practitioner, who manages the arrangement and distributes your payments to creditors.

-A trust deed becomes protected when creditors do not object in sufficient numbers.
+A trust deed becomes protected when a majority of your creditors agree to the proposal.
 Once protected, it is binding on all your creditors.
-They cannot take further action against you or add interest and charges to the debts included.
+They can't take further action against you or add interest and charges to the debts included.
 You make one monthly payment, usually for four years, and any unsecured debt left at the end is written off.

-Living in England, Wales or Northern Ireland?
-An IVA works in a similar way.
+If you live in England, Wales or Northern Ireland, an IVA works in a similar way.

 Weighing it up